The challenge: take a radioactive tour through time and learn more about the amazing scientist Marie Curie

 The story is focused mostly on the life and work of two of the most famous couples in science – Pierre and Marie Curie, and Irène (their daughter) and Frédéric Joliot-Curie.

 Once you enter the museum, you find yourself into one of the oldest buildings where the Curie family worked.
-At the former laboratories you will see the ancient instruments they used for their experiments with the newly-discovered radioactive elements.
-Their original works and developments on radiation are preserved at the museum, which also organises training courses, lectures and discussions.
+At the former laboratories you will see the old-style instruments they used for their experiments with the newly-discovered radioactive elements.
+Their original works and developments on radiation are preserved at the museum, which also organizes training courses, lectures and discussions.

 Apart from the scientific part of the tour you will also see examples of some of the most dangerous uses of the radioactive elements from the times when their benefits in terms of cancer treatment were already discovered but the side effects and risks were still unknown.

-Useful information: The Curie Museum is situated on 1 Rue Pierre et Marie Curie.
-The entrance is free.
+Useful information: The Curie Museum is situated on 1, Rue Pierre et Marie Curie, Paris.
+The entrance is free but donations are welcomed.
 Working hours: Wednesday to Saturday from 1 p.m. until 5 p.m. (except on bank holidays).
+It’s also closed in August.
 More information here.